tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

 {{!RFC5056}}.

 ImportedIdentity.target_protocol MUST be the (D)TLS protocol version for which the PSK is being imported.
-For example, TLS 1.3 {{!RFC8446}} and QUICv1 {{!QUIC=I-D.ietf-quic-transport}}
+For example, TLS 1.3 {{!RFC8446}} uses 0x0304, which will therefore also be used by QUICv1 {{!QUIC=I-D.ietf-quic-transport}}.
-use 0x0304.
 Note that this means future versions of TLS will increase the number of PSKs derived from an external PSK.

 Given an ImportedIdentity and corresponding EPSK with base key `epsk`, an Imported PSK IPSK with base key `ipskx` is computed as follows: